kcalvelli/nixos_config/README.md

 - `pkgs/` — Custom and third-party package definitions
 - `README.md` — This file

-## Usage Notice
+## Usage Notice & Caution

 **This repository is highly customized for my personal NixOS systems and is not intended to be used directly on other machines.**

-If you are interested in building your own NixOS configuration, you may use this repository as a reference for structure, modularization, and flake-based workflows.
-Please review the modules and package definitions to adapt them to your own needs and hardware.
+You may use this repository as a reference for structure, modularization, and flake-based workflows.
 Many settings, packages, and modules are tailored specifically for my workflow and hardware, and may not be suitable for general use without significant modification.

-## Adding/Updating Packages

-- Add new packages to `pkgs/` as needed.
-Use overlays or callPackage as appropriate.
-- For custom or third-party software, update the `sha256` after the first build as prompted by Nix.
+**Caution:** No secrets (passwords, API keys, tokens, etc.) are included in this configuration by design.
+For the system to be fully functional, you must perform custom setup outside of NixOS (such as creating environment files, rclone configs, or other secret management).
+This is a deliberate security measure—review all modules and set up secrets manually as needed.

 ## Notable Modules

 - `modules/desktop/plasma.nix`: KDE Plasma 6 desktop configuration, including SDDM, Flatpak, and curated KDE apps.
+- `modules/services/rclone-protondrive.nix`: Automated backup to Proton Drive using rclone and systemd.
 - `home/terminal.nix`: Unified terminal, shell, and prompt configuration (Vim, Fish, Starship, Ghostty, etc).
 - `pkgs/`: Custom package definitions, including some Qt-based software and other utilities.

+## Services That Can Be Enabled

+The following services can be enabled in your configuration, and many can be reverse proxied through Caddy:

+- **Caddy Proxy** (`services.caddy-proxy.enable`): Secure reverse proxy for web services.
+- **OpenWebUI** (`services.openwebui.enable`): AI web interface, reverse proxied at `/ai/*`.
+- **Home Assistant** (`services.hass.enable`): Home automation platform, reverse proxied at `/`.
+- **ntopng** (`services.ntop.enable`): Network monitoring, reverse proxied at `/ntopng/*`.
+- **MQTT Broker** (`services.mqtt.enable`): Local Mosquitto broker for IoT and automation.
+- **Matter Server** (`services.matter-server.enable`): Smart home protocol support.
+- **Wyoming Voice Containers**: Whisper, Piper, OpenWakeWord (for Home Assistant voice pipelines).
+- **Rclone Proton Drive Backup**: Automated backup of `~/Music` and `~/Documents` to Proton Drive.
+- **KDEConnect** (`programs.kdeconnect.enable`): Device integration.
+- **Partition Manager** (`programs.partition-manager.enable`): Disk/partition management.
+- **Flatpak** (`services.flatpak.enable`): Universal Linux app support.
+- **Bluetooth, Printing, Sound, Networking, Firewall, SSH, etc.**: Standard NixOS services.

+### Example Caddy Reverse Proxy Paths

+- `/ai/*` → OpenWebUI (port 8080)
+- `/ntopng/*` → ntopng (port 3000)
+- `/` → Home Assistant (port 8123)

+## Tailscale Networking

+This configuration uses Tailscale for secure networking and reverse proxying. **Note:** Your personal Tailscale domain (e.g., `taile0fb4.ts.net`) is hardcoded in the services configuration for Caddy, Home Assistant, OpenWebUI, ntopng, and other reverse-proxied services.
+If you fork or reuse this configuration, you must update the domain to match your own Tailscale network.

 ## Manual Setup Required for Proton Drive Backups

-The automated backup of `~/Music`, and `~/Documents` to Proton Drive via rclone (see `modules/services/rclone-protondrive.nix`) requires some manual setup:
+The automated backup of `~/Music` and `~/Documents` to Proton Drive via rclone requires some manual setup:

 1. **Create and configure your Proton Drive remote in rclone:**
 	- rclone is installed automatically by the NixOS configuration.